 - The full name and last four digits on the credit card(s) used to pay for each site

-Note: You may receive a domain verification request email.
-Follow the steps in that email to verify the domain.
+Note: If you receive a domain verification request email, follow the steps in that email to verify the domain.

 Step 12 - Cancel Squarespace 5 billing

-Congratulations--your Squarespace 7 site is now live!
+Congratulations, your Squarespace 7.0 site is now live!
 We hope you're starting to feel comfortable with the new interface, and we encourage you to explore our help site to learn about all the new features you have available.
 You might want to start with our Next Steps video series, to learn how to encourage visitor interaction and help build your audience.